-The Company is a jointly-controlled company consisting of a joint venture between the Euler Hermes and MAPFRE groups -each of which holds 50% of its share capital through Euler Hermes Luxembourg Holding S.a.r.l. and MAPFRE Global Risks, Compañía Internacional de Seguros y Reaseguros, S.A., respectively-comprising the businesses of credit insurance and the supplementary services of both groups in Spain and Latin America, and it is the parent of a series of subsidiaries in these businesses in Argentina, Chile, Colombia, Spain and Mexico.
+The Company is a jointly-controlled company consisting of a joint venture between the Euler Hermes and MAPFRE groups -each of which holds 50% of its share capital through Euler Hermes Luxembourg Holding S.à.r.l. and MAPFRE Global Risks, Compañía Internacional de Seguros y Reaseguros, S.A., respectively- comprising the businesses of credit insurance and the supplementary services of both groups in Spain and Latin America, and it is the parent of a series of subsidiaries in these businesses in Argentina, Chile, Colombia, Spain and Mexico.
+In December 2017, the shareholders have extended the agreement scope to include the joint development of the bonding insurance.